 - If you’re a player in WiFi, you better bring the tools and know how to use them.
 The three S’s.
 Spectrum, Sniffer and Survey tools.
 Know them.
 Know them very well.

-- Clients dictate roaming.
-Your wifi client has secret sauce typically built into the driver.
+- Your wifi client has secret sauce typically built into the driver.
 This sauce instructs the wifi client how to build a neighbor list and when it should roam.
 Not all clients roam well.

 - OKC (Opportunistic Key Caching) — Aruba’s technical brief on the subject is the best documented reference I’ve come across.
 Go get yourself some.